 To ensure your safety on the platform, stand back from the platform edge.

 Gautrain bus routes are colour-coded and numbered for ease of reference.
 These same colours and route numbers, along with a unique stop number, appear at each bus stop.
-In this way you can easily ensure that you are on the correct bus route.
+In this way you may easily ensure that you are on the correct bus route.

 Detailed bus fares are available here.

-Wheelchair access on our buses:
+Wheelchair access on buses:

-Guide dogs for the visually impaired are welcome on all Gautrain services.
+Guide dogs for the visually impaired are welcome on board all Gautrain services.
 No other pets are allowed.

 To track your bus in real-time, simply download the Gautrain app free of charge.
-On most routes, and subject to road and traffic conditions, buses are provided every 12 minutes during peak times and every 20 minutes during off-peak time.
+On most routes, and subject to road and traffic conditions, buses are provided every 12 minutes during peak times and every 20 minutes during off-peak times.

-We make every effort to ensure the bus intervals are adhered to, however our buses make use of public roads and the service is subject to road incidents and traffic congestion.
+We make every effort to ensure the bus intervals are adhered to, however buses make use of public roads and the service is subject to road incidents and traffic congestion.

 Yes, the underground section of Gautrain is approximately 15km long, stretching from Johannesburg Park Station to the vicinity of Marlboro Station.
 It includes three underground stations: Johannesburg Park Station, Rosebank Station and Sandton Station.
-At its deepest, the tunnel reaches a depth of over 25 stories.
+At its deepest, the tunnel reaches a depth of over 25 storeys.

 To register for service updates, please SMS the word 'ALERT' to 44181 at a once-off cost of R1.

-Significant delays will be communicated via SMS, the Gautrain mobile app, as well as on our Twitter and Facebook pages
+Significant delays will be communicated via SMS, the Gautrain mobile app, as well as on our Twitter and Facebook pages.

 Please note: children under the age of 3 travel free.